 Florida Solar Rights

 So you’ve decided to install solar panels on your Florida home, but you live in a neighborhood.
-Does your Homeowners Association (HOA) or Condominium Owners Association allow solar panels?
+Does your Homeowners Association (HOA) or Condominium Owners Association (COA) allow solar panels?
 Well, we have good news for you.
-It doesn’t matter whether or not your HOA or COA likes solar panels, because you can get them regardless!
-That’s because there’s a Florida Solar Rights Law.
+It doesn’t matter whether or not your HOA or COA likes solar panels, because you can get them regardless with the Florida Solar Rights Law.
 This law helps people who want to go solar by making it illegal to prevent people from getting solar energy.

 Solar rights laws are becoming more common throughout the states, and are specifically instituted to protect owners of solar energy systems.
 Florida’s solar rights law forbids any entity- HOA and COAs included- from prohibiting the installation and usage of solar panels on a residential roof.
 It’s written out very clearly in the statute itself, which you can view below: